 When you have chosen your seat at an online blackjack table, you first need to select the size of your bet.
 There will be different chip sizes in the corner of your screen.
 These are usually 1, 2, 5, 10, 25, 50 and 100.
 Click on the chip number and then click into the box to place your bet.
 Each time you click, you will add another chip to your bet.

-Once you have chosen your bet and hit deal you will be presented with two cards.
+Once you have chosen your bet and hit deal, you will be presented with two cards.
 The dealer will also have two cards.
-On some games, you will see one of their cards upright and on others none at all.
+On some games, you will see one of their cards upright and on others, none at all.
 You could be faced with up to four options on what to do next.

 Hit – This is asking for another card.
 If the two cards you have been handed do not get you anywhere near 21 – say you have a King and a 2 – you might want to take another card in the hope of enhancing your hand.

-Double down – Another option you are faced with is the double down bet.
-If you are dealt two low cards you will get the option of doubling your bet and receiving one more card only.
-If your base cards add up to 9-11 this is a strong move as if your next card is a 10 youâ€™ll have a very powerful hand.
+Double down – Another option you face is the double down bet.
+If you are dealt two low cards, you will get the option of doubling your bet and receiving one more card only.
+If your base cards add up to 9-11, this is a strong move.
+You will have a mighty hand if your next card is a ten.

 Split – This option comes along if you have been dealt a pair and requires you to match your original stake.
 You will split the cards and create two hands to take on the dealer.
 This is best done with low pairs, which are hard to enhance to a decent total.

 The payouts in blackjack are pretty easy to remember.
 Every winning hand that is not a blackjack pays even money.
 If you get blackjack and the dealer does not match it, you will be paid out at a 3:2 ratio.
 If you finish with the exact total as the dealer, that will be a push, and you will get your stake back.